DoubleMalt/doublemalt.net/content/secure-mails-for-the-masses.md

 Massive amounts of corporate, national and personal secrets were accessible by any big backbone provider.
-The SMTP protocol was developed in happier days when all email was used for was the free exchange of scientific research.
+The SMTP protocol was developed in happier days when all email was used for the free exchange of scientific research.

 Open trucks got the job done and nobody cared about envelopes.
 Some people got worried about this and devised a [standard][ietf] that gave the sender the